LarsSjogreen/imgsnapper/README.md

 ## Bugs to be fixed
 - [ ] The chromedriver process doesn't terminate after program exits.
+- [ ] The geckodriver variant crashes on program exit.

 ## Hints and tips
 To find the XPath to an image in a web page, try the [ChroPath plugin](https://chrome.google.com/webstore/detail/chropath/ljngjbnaijcbncmcnjfhigebomdlkcjo) for Chrome.